DrSchwad/DrSchwad.github.io/_posts/2019-08-06-z2-space-xor-trick.md

 This is my first take on writing tutorial blogs on CF. I hope it'll be of use to the community.

 I apologize for my terrible Linear Algebra knowledge.
 I would write this blog without using any of it if I could.
 I don't want to spread any misinformation.
-So please let me know in comments if you find any mistakes.
+So please let me know in comments if you find any mistakes/wrong usage of notations.

 ## References: